Carrot Cake Cookies Pipped with Coconut Cream Filling

 Carrot cake cookies on a white plate

-These cookies aren’t low carb, but they are lightened up and modified from a Cooking Light recipe to include some whole wheat flour and a coconut flavored filling.
+• These cookies are a lightened-up modified recipe from Cooking Light recipe.
+I’ve included whole wheat flour and a coconut flavored filling.

 stacked carrot cake cookies with coconut filling